Events

 });

-When creating your components it is often useful to pass custom event props that look like event handlers, (even though they are not DOM events, only callbacks).
-Component boundaries in Qwik must be serializable for the optimizer to split them up into separate chunks, and functions are not serializable unless they are converted to a QRL.
+When creating your components, it is often useful to pass custom event props that resemble event handlers, even though they are just callbacks and not actual DOM events.
+Component boundaries in Qwik must be serializable for the optimizer to split them up into separate chunks.
+Functions are not serializable unless they are converted to a QRL.

 For example, listening for triple click events, which html cannot do by default, would require creating an onTripleClick$ custom event prop.